-The On-screen display configuration menu items is used to configure the position and display characteristics of the text windows.
-It is also used to program the GPIs, and the on/off states of the text and bar graph windows.
+The On-screen display configuration menu item is used to configure the position and display characteristics of the text windows.
+It is also used to program the on/off states of the text and bar graph windows.
 The chart below shows the items available in the On-screen display configuration menu.
 The following sections give detailed information about each of the menu items.

 Window position

+Window enable

+Text windows